 Built in 1790, the James Pharmacy originally served as the general store for the Humphrey Pratt Tavern and formerly stood adjacent to the Humphrey Pratt Tavern at the corner of Main Street and the Old Boston Post Road.
 It was moved to Pennywise Lane by a team of oxen in 1877.
 Humphrey Pratt was the brother of Deacon Timothy Pratt, who lived in the house next door, The Deacon Timothy Pratt Bed and Breakfast.

 Over the years the building gained attention as the place where Lafayette made a purchase when he returned in 1824 to America on a triumphal tour and visit with old Revolutionary War friends.
 Evidence of his purchase seems to be lost and various stories claim that he bought wool stockings, or gloves, or saddle soap.
 The sign proclaiming his unknown purchase remains attached to the building as a unique and enduring advertisement.

-Peter Lane and his wife Bertha moved to Old Saybrook in 1895 and rented the property, establishing the town’s first pharmacy.
+Peter Lane – one of the first African-American pharmacists in CT – and his wife Bertha moved to Old Saybrook in 1895 and rented the property, establishing the town’s first pharmacy.
 Peter Lane added the soda fountain portion of the pharmacy in 1896.